-1928 Farlinger Saw Mill burnt to ground at the Fairlock Siding on the Kinghorn Line of the CN Railroad which goes through Sand Point
+1928 Farlinger Saw Mill burnt to ground at the Fairlock Siding on the Kinghorn Line of the CN Railroad which goes through Sand Point.

-1931 DIA McIntyre Bay Experiment - An economic experiment at McIntyre Bay Reserve...Approximately 80% of the Indians on this reserve were transferred from Sand Point Reserve, where conditions were unfavourable and a large percentage of the families were tubercular... (as reported in the March 31, 1934 DIA Annual Report)
+experiment at McIntyre Bay Reserve...Approximately 80% of the Indians on this reserve were transferred from Sand Point Reserve, where conditions were unfavourable and a large percentage of the families were tubercular... (as reported in the March 31, 1934 DIA Annual Report).